 - Players should bring gear and dress on the field.
 Bags may now be on the sidelines.
 Maintain at least 6 feet (and preferably 10 feet) between bags and players on the sidelines.

-- Players will keep face mask on at all times
+- Players will keep face mask on at all times (except as noted below)

 - Temperature checks have been re-instated prior to stepping onto the field.
 A temp < 100.0 is required to particiapte.